Classical Verification of Quantum Computations in Linear Time: Analysis of the basis uniformity test ( )

 Then we have

-\end{thm} \begin{proof} The $\fBNTest$ will first combine the state into a two-key superposition state on an index set $I=(i_1i_2\cdots i_{|I|})\subseteq [L] $ randomly selected by the client.
+\end{thm} Note that when we apply this theorem the initial state $\ket{\varphi}$ might be far from normalized.
+Due to this reason, we use the failing probability in \eqref{eq:bnpass} instead of the passing probability, which makes the expression simpler and easier to use later. \begin{proof} The $\fBNTest$ will first combine the state into a two-key superposition state on an index set $I=(i_1i_2\cdots i_{|I|})\subseteq [L] $ randomly selected by the client.
 In this process (see Protocol \ref{prtl:combine2}) the server will send back $|I|-1$ output strings denoted by symbol $r$ in the protocol, and these output strings, in the passing space, will help the client determine $K^{(combined)}$ as follows:

+where the values of these subscripts (that is, $b$) are determined by the server's response (that is, $r$.)
 Denote the output state of the first step (the key combination) of $\fBNTest$ as $\ket{\varphi^1}$.
-Then starting from $\ket{\varphi^1}$, the server is supposed to measure all the keys with superscripts in $[L]-I$ on the standard basis and send back the result.
+Then starting from $\ket{\varphi^1}$, the server is supposed to measure all the keys with superscripts in $[L]-I$ in the standard basis and send back the result.
 Denote $[L]-I=j_1j_2\cdots j_{L-|I|}$.
 The server's response, on the passing space, could be expressed as

 Denote the output state after this step as $\ket{\varphi^2}$.
 Let's introduce notations that describe \eqref{eq:84bn}\eqref{eq:85bn} more concisely, with $I=(i_1i_2\cdots i_{|I|})\subseteq [L]$ and $\vec{b}_0\in \{0,1\}^L$, where the $i_1$-th bit of $\vec{b}_0$ is $0$.
 Define $X{(I)}\vec{b}_0$ as the output vector of doing a logical-not on each bit of $\vec{b}_0$ whose index is in $I$.
 And define